fdw/rofimoji/readme.md

 ## Installation

 Download `rofimoji.py` and move it somewhere on your path, for example `/usr/local/bin`.

+What else do you need:
+- Python 3
-Make sure you have Python 3 and a font that can display emoji (like [EmojiOne](https://github.com/emojione/emojione) or [Noto Emoji](https://www.google.com/get/noto/))
+- A font that can display emoji, for example [EmojiOne](https://github.com/emojione/emojione) or [Noto Emoji](https://www.google.com/get/noto/)

-Additional dependencies:
-- xdotool (X11 command-line automation tool)
+- xdotool for typing the emoji
+- xsel to copy the emoji to the clipboard

+For Ubuntu zesty: `sudo aptitude install python3 fonts-emojione xsel xdotool`

 ## Updating the emojis